Priority Skills List

 Skilling Queenslanders for Work

 Skilling Queenslanders for Work is a suite of targeted skills and training programs supporting Queenslanders to gain the skills, qualifications and experience to enter and stay in the workforce.
 Funding is primarily available for community-based not-for-profit organisations.
-Registered training organisations with pre-qualified supplier status will have opportunities to partner with funded community-based organisations to deliver the nationally recognised training and assessment components of Skilling Queenslanders for Work projects.
+Registered training organisations with Skills Assure supplier status will have opportunities to partner with funded community-based organisations to deliver the nationally recognised training and assessment components of Skilling Queenslanders for Work projects.

 Vocational Education and Training in Schools (VETiS)

 Vocational Education and Training in Schools (VETiS) focuses on delivering qualifications to provide school students with the skills and knowledge required for employment in specific industries.